-Continuing from Seatown, what used to be known as the Dorset Junction Bed (now known as the Beacon Limestone) at Eype yields plenty of ammonites, but will require some hard work with a large geological hammer.
+Continuing from Seatown, what used to be known as the Beacon Limestone (formerly the Dorset Junction Bed) at Eype yields plenty of ammonites, but will require some hard work with a large geological hammer.
 Many of the fossils are also poorly preserved, but decent specimens do turn up, if you look hard enough.

 ♦ The best way to access Eype is to either walk from Seatown, which can be quite a walk, or from a narrow road off the A35, which is better.
 If you walk from Seatown, double check tide times to ensure you can return the same way safely.